 To make the cashew butter

 This element could not be easier.
 Put the roasted cashew nuts into the chopping bowl of an immersion blender or clean food processor.
 Blend until the nuts start to resemble fine bread crumbs.
-Add the coconut oil and continue to blend until you have a fine, smooth cashew butter with no large nut pieces and its lovely and smooth.
-This would be delicious spread on toast in place of peanut butter, but we have bigger plans for it!
+Add the coconut oil and continue to blend until you have fine, smooth cashew butter with no large nut pieces, and it's lovely and smooth.
+This would be a delicious spread on toast in place of peanut butter, but we have bigger plans for it!

 To make the blueberry jam

-Add the blueberries and maple syrup into a small pot.
-Simmer, stirring frequently until the blueberries and syrup is reduce by about a third and form a lovely concentrated jammy consistency.
+Add the blueberries and maple syrup to a small pot.
+Simmer, stirring frequently until the blueberries and syrup is reduced by about a third and form a lovely concentrated jammy consistency.

-Allow mix to cool.
-Put into a deep sided bowl you can use an immersion blender in and blend until smooth.
-You want to make sure all the skins are broken down to release that wonderful colour and grind up the blueberry seeds as much as possible.
+Allow the mix to cool.
+Put into a deep-sided bowl you can use an immersion blender and blend until smooth.
+You want to make sure all the skins are broken down to release that wonderful color and grind up the blueberry seeds as much as possible.

 Add the lemon juice and mix well.

 To finish making the coconut blueberry ice cream mix

 Shake the can of coconut cream well.
 Add the coconut cream, cashew milk, cashew butter, salt, and vanilla essence to a bowl.
 Blend well with an immersion blender.
 Add the blueberry jam mix and blend well again.
 Chill in the fridge, for at least three hours.

 Check the total volume of your ice cream mix and make sure it doesn't exceed the maximum volume allowed of your ice cream churner.
 This mix is made about 4 ¾ cups (1.125 liters).
 The maximum capacity of my ice cream machine is 4 ¼ cups (1 liter) so I took out enough to reduce the volume to this, then churned the last little bit at the end.